i-net-software/pdfc-samples/README.md

 # PDFC-Samples

-This project provides code samples for the API-usage of the [i-net PDF Content Comparer](https://www.inetsoftware.de/products/pdf-content-comparer "i-net PDF Content Comparer").
+This project provides code samples for the API usage of the [i-net PDF Content Comparer](https://www.inetsoftware.de/products/pdf-content-comparer "i-net PDF Content Comparer").
 The samples are all written in Java and contain numerous examples for

 * Basic comparison procedure calls